 Sometimes the easiest way to transfer information from one machine to another is to actually transfer the relevant files.
 The file transfer protocol (FTP) is one of several protocols that make this possible.
-The Gauntlet firewall includes a proxy that securely allows the transfer of files from the outside network to the inside network.
+The Gauntlet firewall includes a proxy that securely allows the transfer of files between trusted and untrusted networks.